sursh/my-blog-2012-2015/source/_posts/2014-08-26-howto-force-all-django-users-to-log-out-with-the-django-orm.markdown

 ...   s.delete()
 ```

-Or, as [Jacob Kaplan-Moss pointed out](https://twitter.com/jacobian/status/504272832231395328), just delete them straight from that queryset and win at code golf:
+Or, as [Jacob Kaplan-Moss pointed out](https://twitter.com/jacobian/status/504272832231395328), if you delete them straight from that queryset, you not only win at code golf, but the query will be faster due to how Querysets work under the hood:

 ``` bash
 >>> Session.objects.all().delete()
 ```

+See our [Twitter conversation](https://twitter.com/jacobian/status/504272832231395328) or the Django docs if you want more info on Querysets.

 Congradulations!
 Your site is now very lonely.